As SEO professionals, we generally focus on the question, “How do I rank my page?”

 That’s what the engines are doing.

-I state this to make clear that the following outline is based on about 20 years of watching the search engines evolve, reading patents (or more often – Bill Slawski’s analysis of patents), and starting each day for many years by reviewing the goings on in the industry from SERP layout changes to acquisitions to algo updates.
+I state this to make clear that the following outline is based on about 20 years of watching the search engines evolve, reading patents (or more often – Bill Slawski’s analysis of patents), and starting each day for many years by reviewing the goings-on in the industry from SERP layout changes to acquisitions to algorithm updates.

 It’s Only A Simple 5 Steps – Easy